yjsoon/df-style-linked-list_wordpress-plugin/readme.markdown

 * Essentially, use the `is_linked_list()` function to check, then alter your template the way you wish to make it look or act differently.
 * Other functions you can use are `get_the_permalink_glyph()`, `the_permalink_glyph()`, `get_the_linked_list_link()`, `the_linked_list_link()` and `get_glyph()`.
 * For more information about customizing wordpress templates, view the "Template Tags" document on the [Wordpress Codex](http://codex.wordpress.org/Template_Tags)
-* To enable the first link and Twitter Tools functionality or find out more, turn them on in the checkbox under Settings.

 ## Usage ##